-Awa'awapuhi Trail is a 5.7 mile moderately trafficked out and back trail located near Kekaha, HI that features beautiful wild flowers and is rated as moderate.
+Awa'awapuhi Trail is a 5.7 mile moderately trafficked out and back trail located near Kekaha, Hawaii that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible year-round.

 One of the best hikes of my life!
 Incredible views, absolutely stunning!
 Did it twice on the same trip and would do it again!